colbyj/bride-of-frankensystem/docs/building/conditions_branching.rst

 Page-level ``show_if``
 ----------------------

-Any single PAGE_LIST entry — outside or inside a ``conditional_routing`` block — can carry a ``show_if`` predicate.
-When the predicate is false against the participant's stored answers, that page is skipped:
+Any single PAGE_LIST entry — outside or inside a ``conditional_routing`` block — can carry a ``show_if`` expression.
+When it evaluates false against the participant's stored answers, that page is skipped:

 .. code-block:: toml